CatalystCode/alexa-bridge/README.md

 # Overview

-This is a simple restify-based server that acts as a bridge between an Alexa Skill and the a Microsoft Bot Framework bot.
+This is a simple restify-based server that acts as a bridge between an Alexa Skill and a Microsoft Bot Framework bot.
 Utterances originating at an Alexa endpoint e.g. an Echo device are received by this bridge, translated and forwarded to the Microsoft Bot.
 Replies coming back from the Bot are then returned to the originating endpoint.
-Alexa will read out the text in the .Text field of the Bot reply.
+Alexa will read out the text in the `Text` field of the Bot reply.

 # HowTo